 I knew I was reaching my destination when I caught a glimpse of the Mosby Creek Covered Bridge through the leafless trees – a sight only available from the path in the winter.

-Practical Notes: Trailhead park is located on East Main Street just west of the railroad tracks.
+Practical Notes: Trailhead park is located on East Main Street just east of the railroad tracks.
 The best parking — especially if you are off-loading bicycles — is at the new Bohemia Park a block away on South 10th Street.